SatoshiNextTechLab/BlockSCM/README.md

 ### Architecture Modules
-##### 1. Add parts
-The OEM uses the function Add parts for adding the produced spare part with its name,quantity,ID and price per unit.
+1. **Add parts** - The OEM uses the function Add parts for adding the produced spare part with its name,quantity,ID and price per unit.
-##### 2. Buy parts show price
-The Automobile Manufacturer finds the price he has to pay by calling this function with the name and number of part he needs.
+2. **Buy parts show price** - The Automobile Manufacturer finds the price he has to pay by calling this function with the name and number of part he needs.
-##### 3. Use OEM parts
-The Automobile Manufacturer pays money temporarily for the parts only if the parts are found to be genuine.
+3. **Use OEM parts** - The Automobile Manufacturer pays money temporarily for the parts only if the parts are found to be genuine.
-##### 4. Pay to OEM
-The OEM can call this function to claim the money for the parts only after 10 hours from the time the Manufacturer pays(if defective products are found the Manufacturer refunds the part).
+4. **Pay to OEM** - The OEM can call this function to claim the money for the parts only after 10 hours from the time the Manufacturer pays(if defective products are found the Manufacturer refunds the part).
-##### 5. Part to vehicle
-This function is used to assign the part to the Vehicle in which the part is to be installed.
+5. **Part to vehicle** - This function is used to assign the part to the Vehicle in which the part is to be installed.
-##### 6. Check part location
-This function is used to check the vehicle in which the part is installed.
+6. **Check part location** - This function is used to check the vehicle in which the part is installed.
-##### 7. Vehicle assembled
-This function is used to set the vehicle as manufactured completely and ready to be sent to the dealer.
+7. **Vehicle assembled** - This function is used to set the vehicle as manufactured completely and ready to be sent to the dealer.
-##### 8. Showroom
-The Dealer and client can get the final vehicle from here.
+8. **Showroom** - The Dealer and client can get the final vehicle from here.

 ### Tech Stack
 1. Ethereum smart constracts (in solidity)